 Some electric companies offer a fixed monthly payment based on your average annual consumption.
 This an excellent way to budget and save on your electric bill in the months where you would normally use more power.

 My wife did this when we had electric heating.
-Our spring, summer, and fall electric bill was a tad higher each month, but our winter electric bill was much lower.
+Our spring, summer, and fall electric bill were a tad higher each month, but our winter electric bill was much lower.

 6. Use Less Water